 Gallstones that do not cause pain are usually not a problem.
 However, gallstones can cause the gallbladder to become inflamed, irritated, or infected.
 A gallbladder attack is a medical emergency because an infected gallbladder can burst.

 If you believe you have the symptoms of gallstones or a gallstone attack in Sacramento, CA or a surrounding area, let the highly trained emergency team at Dignity Health help you find relief.
-Use our online waiting service, InQuicker™, to select an arrival time at one of our six state-of-the-art ER locations.
 We provide exceptional care around the clock.

 Health experts don’t fully understand why gallstones form.
 However, certain risk factors increase the likelihood of developing gallstones.
 Risk factors include: